rabidaudio/synthesizer/README.md

   - capable to expand to 8 voices?
   - Arpeggiator
     - up, down, play order, random, other patterns?
+  - MIDI thru - output unhandled notes on a midi out
 4. Filter
   -  4P LP(/HP?)
   - Cutoff frequency control has same range as oscillator